freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-7.md

 ## --sentence--

-`_, I review my to-do list for the day and prioritize my tasks.I like to work on the most important ones first.`
+`_, I review my to-do list for the day and prioritize my tasks.
+I like to work on the most important ones first.`

 ## --blanks--